The house is a treasure trove, with over 1,000 objects and works of art on display.

 Merton and Annie sent back over 100 cases of objects from Japan in 1885, including Noh masks and a magnificent 18th century shrine.
 This is recognised by the V&A as one of the most important Japanese collections in the world.

-Albert Moore’s Pre-Raphaelite masterpiece Midsummer (1887) beautifully anticipates the Symbolists’ fascination with sleep and dreams.
-Please note Midsummer is currently not on display due to the building work currently being carried out in the art galleries.
+Albert Moore’s Pre-Raphaelite-inspired masterpiece Midsummer (1887) beautifully anticipates the Symbolists’ fascination with sleep and dreams.

 The Lily Langtry Loo